Use the loft, fill, and stitch functions to create a volume, then unite it with another volume.

 Translate the Torus

-To translate the torus to a new location in the View Window, select the Transforms->Translate tool and set the Translation parameters in the Properties Panel to [0 0 3].
+To translate the torus to a new location in the View Window, select the Transforms->Translate tool.
+In the Properties Panel set Translate to [-5 5 5].
 Press Enter on the keyboard to apply the changes to the Properties Panel.

 Drag the Transforms->Translate tool and drop it directly onto an edge of the torus.
 Select Done to translate the torus.